Setup Docker On Windows Home

 - Change the registry keys you edited back to what they were before:

-back to Windows 10 Home
+EditionID back to Core and ProductName back to Windows 10 Home.